thumblab/noop-local/README.md

 ## Commands
 #### Run the app in local development mode which auto reloads
 `noop run [port] [-e componentname.ENV_KEY=Value] [--envFile .devEnv]`

+If a `.noopEnv` file exists in the root of the application, it will automatically be read.

 #### Analyze current project directory and display summary information
 `noop inspect`